CG14 SPECIAL EDUCATIONAL NEEDS and DISABILITY POLICY

 We encourage parents to make an active contribution to their child’s education and have regular meetings to share the progress of special needs children with their parents.
 We inform the parents of any outside intervention, and share the process of decision-making by providing clear information relating to the education of their child.

-Parents always have access to the SENCO through a school office and school’s email address.
+Parents always have access to the SENDCO through a school office and school’s email address.

 The Nature of Intervention

-The SENCO and the child’s class teacher will decide on the action needed to help the child progress in the light of earlier assessments.
+The SENDCO and the child’s class teacher will decide on the action needed to help the child progress in the light of earlier assessments.

 This may include:

-The SENCO will support further assessment of the child where necessary, assisting in planning for their future needs in discussion with colleagues and parents.
+The SENDCO will support further assessment of the child where necessary, assisting in planning for their future needs in discussion with colleagues and parents.

 The use of outside agencies